-Our new production Voices From a Small Island will be touring to community venues and arts centres late spring 2019 and will remain in our repertoire until spring 2020.
+Our new production Voices From a Small Island will be touring to community venues and arts centres late Autumn 2019 and will remain in our repertoire until spring 2020.

 Voices From a Small Island is an innovative blend of video projection, audio, soundtrack and live performance.
 It is an inventive mix of verbatim and from-real-life-testimony theatre with a diverse cast of characters on film and audio and one live performer on stage creating intimate theatre that is welcoming and immediate.